SajjadAhmad14/New-York-Times-Website-Copy/README.md

 # New York Times Website

-> In this project, we built a clone of the mint sign up page.
-We had to create a form with the correct input type and a submit button.
+> In this project we built a clone webpage of the NY Times page.
+We had to create a full article web page with buttons, navbar, content and footer using flexbox, grid and floats.

 ![screenshot](./images/nytimes.png)